Expert Flute Repairs

 Are you still offering repairs in the pandemic?

 Absolutely!
 Our repair department is currently operating remotely.
-Repairs can be scheduled with the repair manager to identify the best arrangement possible.
+Repairs can be scheduled with the repair department to identify the best arrangement possible.

 What if I don't need a repair; I just need maintenance?

 Repair, maintenance, service, tune-up: let's make life simple and view these as the same.

 We strive to provide a 1-2 week turnaround for all repairs that aren't overhauls.
 There are circumstances that can extend this time period.
 We strive to provide efficient service that respects our entire customer base.
 Due to the pandemic, we are currently unable to provide same-day repair service.
 It is best to discuss your repair with the repair department in advance.